emmahovhannisyan22/omicss24/vine_project/README.md

 1.Perform  PCA analysis in the commad line using the tool plink, get eigenvec and eigenvalue files

 2.Visualize the PCA results using R, colour the samples by subspecies

+## ADMIXTURE

+1) Create vine_project/soft folder and
+2) Download the ADMIXTURE software from here (https://dalexander.github.io/admixture/download.html)
+3) Unzip the .tar.gz file, In this folder you can find also the Manual
+4) Run ADMIXTURE for k= 1-10, you can write a for loop for this
+5) Enable the cross-validation calculation with the -cv option
+6) Save the log files in the scr/log directory by adding  " | tee ./scr/log/log${K}.out "
+7) Explore the output files, you can read about them in the manual.
+8) Grep the CV errors from the log files, save them in a separate file and plot them using R
+9) For plotting the ADMIXTURE results you can use this code (https://github.com/speciationgenomics/scripts/blob/master/plotADMIXTURE.r)

 ## Preparing data format for GWAS